BrooklynGamery/gdocexpo/games/content.markdown

 # Vendor tables

-Although we are no longer accepting games to showcase, we do have tables available for companies that are interested hiring game developers of color and/or sharing their products with our unique demographic.
+We will have tables available for companies that are interested hiring game developers of color and/or sharing their products with our unique demographic.
 Contact us at gdocexpo@gmail.com to learn more about pricing.

 Want to do more?
 [Sponsor the event.](/sponsor)